Sitecore-Hackathon/2018-Debug-Starts-Here/README.md

 ![Import Agent](https://i.imgur.com/olb5xiL.png)

+Then you can begin to use the `DialogFlow` easy to use interface to begin making customizations to communication from the user to the application.
+In addition to these customizations, you can configure entities in

 ## Future Enhancements

 This Google Assistant application to xConnect opens a lot of possibilities to interact with a customer in a natural way, while still collecting information about the user which can ultimately be brought back into Sitecore for personalization engagement purposes.

-- Customer Support Feature Rich Application to help customers solve their problems, but to also bring that data back into xDb for customer engagment purposes.
+- Customer Support Application to help customers solve their problems, but to also bring that data back into xDb for customer engagment purposes.
-- The use of the Marketing Automation Suite in Sitecore 9, to trigger interactions with the client based on events triggered on the website.
+- The use of the Marketing Automation Suite in Sitecore 9, to trigger interactions with the client via Google Home or Assistant, based on events triggered on the website.